norton120/pirate_baby/content/posts/50_first_dates_with_memgpt.md

 _"But what if every Sunday she made wrote a cheat sheet for the past week, and then she only read those?
 That would take less time. "
 "Even a weekly summary would become unreadable in less than a year."
 "OK, then what if she summarized those cheat sheets??
 She could keep making the history smaller and smaller."
-"Yeah but eventually she'd loose too much detail, the summaries would be useless. " "Well then she could go back to the daily notebooks when she needs those details!"
+"Yeah but eventually she'd loose too much detail and the summaries would be useless. " "But she'd still have her daily journals for when she needs those details!"
-"She wouldn't be able to go anywhere.
-She'd be chained to a room full of notebooks in order to function!"_
+"How would she ever search that?
+We're back to the "_

 The rest of the ride was very quiet.